r3oath/hive/README.md

 $ git clone -b example-app --single-branch https://github.com/r3oath/hive.git hive-example-app
 ```

-Once you have the example app cloned, issue the following commands inside the example app directory.
+Once you have the example app cloned, issue the following commands inside the example app directory, or simply run the included `setup.sh` file which will do this automatically for you.

 ```bash
 $ composer install